Iccr/Json_Api_Model_NetworkGenerator/README.md

 // resource class containing following code: sorry for indentation proble. cmd+ a and ctrl+i will do magic.

-# please read the errors in comments. they are bugs.
-Bot very big prob to solve.
+### please read the errors in comments. they are bugs.
+But very big prob to solve.

 ```import Foundation